Does supplementing cows with phosphorus during pregnancy change weaner performance?

 While being fed in the pens, growth was associated with diet (P-/P+) with the total growth of weaners on the P+ diet in the pens 40.9 kg greater than the weaners on the P- diet (P<0.001, Figure 1).
 This effect was independent of cow diet.
 Or in other words, regardless of cow diet during pregnancy and lactation the performance of weaners was similar when fed either a high and low P diet.
 This finding was interesting in that despite being similar in age, the calves from P- cows were lower in liveweight at weaning and therefore didn’t appear to display any compensatory gain.

 It should also be noted that the growth of weaners on the P- weaner diet appeared to plateau after approximately four weeks of receiving the low P diet.

-On average, average dietary intake of weaners fed P- weaner diet was approximately 1 kg per 100 kg liveweight less than weaners fed the P+ weaner diet (Table 1).
+Over the duration of the project, the average dietary intake of weaners fed P- weaner diet was approximately 1 kg per 100 kg liveweight less than weaners fed the P+ weaner diet (Table 1).
 The reduced intake of weaners on the P- weaner diet is likely to explain the difference in growth.